What Researchers Did

 What They Found

 They found that a 33-month-old girl presented with fever, a 6-hour period of unconsciousness following a seizure, and four hypopigmented macules.
-Brain imaging revealed diffuse edema, cortical tubers, and subependymal nodules, leading to a diagnosis of tuberous sclerosis complex confirmed by a TSC2 c.1832G>A mutation.
+Brain imaging revealed diffuse oedema, cortical tubers, and subependymal nodules, leading to a diagnosis of tuberous sclerosis complex confirmed by a TSC2 c.1832G>A mutation.

 Canadian Relevance